Home Learn What is Loan Against Securities in India: Meaning, Interest Rates & How to Apply

 What are the Benefits of a Loan Against Securities?

-Here are a few advantages of taking a loan against collateral:
+Here are a few advantages of taking a loan against collateral at smallcase:

-- Basic Eligibility Criteria: Borrowers with mutual fund holdings in their demat account can apply for a loan against shares and securities.
-The applicant must be an Indian citizen and above 18 years of age.
-The applicant can also apply jointly with another applicant.
-They should, however, be gainfully employed and provide proof of a regular income source.
+• Basic Eligibility Criteria: Borrowers with mutual fund holdings in their demat account can apply for a loan against shares and securities.
+The applicant must be an Indian citizen and 18-70 years of age.

-- 24×7 Access to the Account: You can access your loan account at any time and anywhere.
-You can also contact the customer support team if you need further assistance about the loan.
+• 24×7 Access to the Account: You can access your loan account at any time and anywhere.
+You can also contact the customer support team if you need further assistance with the loan.

-- Flexible Repayment Option: With a LAS, you can repay the loan in a way that works best for your financial situation, similar to an overdraft facility.
+• Flexible Repayment Option: With a LAS, you can repay the loan in a way that works best for your financial situation, similar to an overdraft facility.
 You can pay just the monthly interest, resulting in lower EMIs.
 This allows you to manage your cash flow more easily.
-Additionally, you can close the loan before the tenure ends with zero foreclosure charges.
+Additionally, you can close the loan before the tenure of 36 months ends with zero foreclosure charges.

 What is the Eligibility Criteria for a Loan Against Securities?